-As a result of their experience manufacturing tanks during WWII, Vickers-Armstrong of Newcastle, England decided to build a track-type tractor to take on the Americans.
+As a result of its experience manufacturing tanks during WWII, Vickers-Armstrong of Newcastle, England decided to build a track-type tractor to take on the Americans.
 BY RICHARD CAMPBELL

 A successful product would be a boost to Britain’s war ravaged economy and also stem the flow of imported tractors which used up valuable overseas funds.

 Design studies began in 1946 and by 1950 a prototype had been assembled and tested to the satisfaction of the engineers although actual production of the Vickers model VR180 (soon to be known as the ‘Vigor’) did not commence until 1952.

 The design of the tractor was unique – the VR180 resembled no other track-type tractor available anywhere in the world at that time.
 The machine was also very innovative in a number of areas, displaying some very advanced ideas for the time.

 All the components were of British design and manufacture including the matched line of attachments – blades, cable control units, winches, hydraulic controls, towed scrapers, etc.

 Considered to be a D8-sized tractor in its day, the Vickers Vigor was powered by a Rolls-Royce C6SFL, six-cylinder, supercharged, inline diesel engine, rated at approx 160 horsepower at 1800 rpm.
 A fairly rugged and reliable engine, the C6SFL featured dry sump lubrication, direct electric starting and a viscous silicone torsional damper along with a fair quantity of aluminium castings in place of cast iron.
 The dry sump feature allowed constant full pressure lubrication of all the vital engine internals even at extreme operating angles.
 Euclid (Great Britain) also favored this powerplant and utilised it in a number of its machines.